From the editor

 SMU Corporate Governance Initiative

 "Between the publication of Issue No. 1 on Wednesday, May 20 and the editorial cutoff for this issue at noon Central today, the Court issued no new opinions.
-The corpus held at 95 total opinions.
+The corpus held at 92 total opinions.
 We have therefore organized this edition around the work the Court did on the docketing and calendaring side: four new Business Court filings on Friday, and a substantive week of motion practice ahead…"

 Faculty Exchange feature

-ExxonMobil and the Leopard Paradigm: A Faculty Exchange — a sourced chronicle of the published exchange between SMU Dedman’s Associate Dean Christina M. Sautter and SMU CGI Executive Director Shane Goodwin on ExxonMobil’s New Jersey–to–Texas redomiciliation, presented in publication order, with every Bloomberg Law, CLS Blue Sky Blog, Texas Lawbook, Law360, SSRN, EDGAR, and statutory source hyperlinked.
+ExxonMobil and the Leopard Paradigm: A Faculty Exchange — a sourced chronicle of the published exchange between SMU Dedman’s Associate Dean for Research Christina M. Sautter and SMU CGI Executive Director Shane Goodwin on ExxonMobil’s New Jersey–to–Texas redomiciliation, presented in publication order, with every Bloomberg Law, CLS Blue Sky Blog, Texas Lawbook, Law360, SSRN, EDGAR, and statutory source hyperlinked.

 SMU Corporate Governance Initiative